aysucengiz/CENG795/blogs/blogblogblogblog.md

 Ah yes, a lot more familiar.

-I then changed the fade function to be in the website rather than the slides and voila
+I then changed the fade function to be in the website rather than the slides and voila!

 <p align="center">
   <img src="img_6.png" width="400">